SumoLogic/sumologic-otel-collector/README.md

-# Sumo Logic OpenTelemetry Distro Collector
+# Sumo Logic Distribution for OpenTelemetry Collector

 [![Default branch build](https://github.com/SumoLogic/sumologic-otel-collector/actions/workflows/dev_builds.yml/badge.svg)](https://github.com/SumoLogic/sumologic-otel-collector/actions/workflows/dev_builds.yml)

-Sumo Logic OpenTelemetry Distro Collector is a Sumo Logic-supported distribution of the [OpenTelemetry Collector][otc_link].
+Sumo Logic Distribution for OpenTelemetry Collector is a Sumo Logic-supported distribution of the [OpenTelemetry Collector][otc_link].
 It is a single agent to send logs, metrics and traces to [Sumo Logic][sumologic].

 **Our aim is to extend and not to replace the OpenTelemetry Collector.**

-In order to learn more, pleasee see [purpose of Sumo Logic OT distro](./docs/UpstreamRelation.md#purpose-of-sumo-logic-ot-distro)
+In order to learn more, pleasee see [purpose of Sumo Logic Distribution for OpenTelemetry Collector](./docs/UpstreamRelation.md#purpose-of-sumo-logic-distribution-for-opentelemetry-collector)

 [otc_link]: https://github.com/open-telemetry/opentelemetry-collector
 [sumologic]: https://www.sumologic.com